yanxiaodi/CoreMessenger/README.md

 ## Differences with MvvmCross.Messenger

 If you are using `MvvmCross` to develop your application, please use `MvvmCross.Messenger` directly.
 I extracted some main methods and removed dependencies to `MvvmCross` components so it can be used in any WPF, UWP and Xamarin projects without `MvvmCross`.
-Also the `Publish` method is always running in background to avoid blocking the UI.
+Also, the `Publish` method is always running in the background to avoid blocking the UI.
+But you should be aware of when you need to return to UI thread - especially when you need to interact with the UI controls.
 Another difference is that no need to use DI to create the instance of `MessageHub` which is a singleton instance in all the app domain.
-It is useful if the solution contains multiple components that need communicate with each other.
+It is useful if the solution contains multiple components that need to communicate with each other.
 DI would make it more complicated.
 ## Thanks

 * [MvvmCross](https://www.mvvmcross.com)